UKLLC/Guidebook/ukllc_book/docs/linked_geo_data/environmental_datasets/property_datasets/README/epc_README.md

 **March 2015:** In the UK, the government introduced the [Energy Efficiency (Private Rented Property) (England and Wales) Regulations 2015](https://www.legislation.gov.uk/uksi/2015/962/contents/made), which set [Minimum Energy Efficiency Standards (MEES)](https://www.gov.uk/guidance/domestic-private-rented-property-minimum-energy-efficiency-standard-landlord-guidance).

-**October 2015:** New rule were introduced which gave Local Authorities the option to set a minimum space standard for new homes.
+**October 2015:** New rules were introduced which gave Local Authorities the option to set a minimum space standard for new homes.
 Under the new standard, a new one bed, one person flat would have to be a minimum of 37m² while a three bed, five person home would be a minimum of 93m².

 **April 2018:** As set out by the MEES, landlords could no longer grant new leases on properties with an EPC band below E unless they had a valid exemption.